-This booklet has been prepared to help students and parents navigate their way through the variety of options available to students studying the Higher School Certificate at The Forest High School.
-It should be closely read and used as a reference for students and parents about the patterns of study available to students as well as essential information about each subject and course and their eligibility for university admission.
+This booklet has been carefully prepared to help students and parents find their way through the Higher School Certificate (HSC) 'maze'.
+It should be closely read and then retained as a useful reference book to keep students well informed about Preliminary and HSC rules.
+It also contains essential information about each subject and course.
+While the school provides accurate advice it is the responsibility of every student to understand the implications of their subject choices.